ApteroSAS/arena-client/README.md

 cd ArenaClient
 npm install
 ```
 ## How to run

 ```
 npm run start
 ```

 Webpack has been pre-configured to provide a auto opening development server with live reload support.
-After running above command, your browser will automatically open http://localhost:9999/ and serve the boilerplate Three.js scene.
+After running above command, your browser will automatically open http://localhost:9999/ and serve the Three.js scene.

 Making code changes will auto reload the served webpage and reflect changes made.